 Wet Cell (Lead-Acid) Battery: This is the cheapest and most common battery found in the market today.
 You can’t go wrong with a wet cell battery, but it does require periodic maintenance and proper charging.
 Overcharging can boil the electrolyte inside and warp the plates, while under charging will leave sulfate on the plates which reduces storage capacity.
 The maintenance consists of periodic gravity checks using an hydrometer, periodic equalization charges to remove sulfate from the individual battery plates, and careful monitoring of electrolyte levels to make sure the plates are covered (make sure to use distilled water only when maintaining electrolyte levels).
 All things considered, the wet cell battery works great and is well worth the cost.
 With proper care and maintenance, it will provide many years of reliable service.

-AGM Battery: In sharp contrast with the wet cell, the AGM requires no maintenance or watering as it is sealed.
+AGM Battery: In sharp contrast with the wet cell, the AGM battery, like those made by Lifeline, requires no maintenance or watering as it is sealed.
 The AGM battery is still technically a lead-acid battery, but the electrolyte inside is encased in a fibrous glass mat that can’t be spilled.
 Since the AGM contains no liquid it is practically impervious to freeze damage and can be mounted on its side, an important benefit for some battery and storage compartments.
 The typical AGM, like those made by Lifeline, also has very thick positive plates and can suffer more discharge cycles.
 More importantly, it charge up to five times faster and has a slower self-discharge rate, about 1 to 3 percent a month.
 Unfortunately, the AGM battery costs two to three times more than a regular wet cell, but the benefits to your solar power system make it well worth the cost.

 Lithium Iron Phosphate (LiFePO4) Battery: The best battery you can buy for your RV, period.
 Unlike the standard lead-acid battery, which offers only 50 percent usable capacity, the lithium battery offers an impressive 90 percent.
 This means a 240 amp hour lithium battery bank will provide the owner with 216 amp hours of usable capacity instead of only 120 amp hours for a regular lead-acid system.
 But that’s not all.
-The lithium battery also weighs less than a lead-acid battery, provides a higher current output, charges faster because they can be bulked charged to 100 percent, and offers zero voltage sag.
+The lithium battery also weighs less than a lead-acid battery, provides a higher current output, charges faster because it can be bulked charged to 97 percent, and offers zero voltage sag.
 The sealed battery also doesn’t outgas, lasts longer than the standard lead-acid battery (6,000 full cycles—six times more than a lead-acid battery—is the norm), doesn’t require regular full charges, and doesn’t require equalizing.
 Aside from the high cost, the only real negative with the lithium battery is that it can be damaged if it’s charged below freezing, but when it comes to the pros for RVs, nothing beats a lithium battery.
 Nothing.

 III.
-Truck Camper Batteries 101: Basic Wiring
+Basic Battery Wiring

 IV.
-Truck Camper Batteries 101: Battery Charging
+Battery Charging

 Properly recharging the batteries in your truck camper is vitally important to your boondocking enjoyment and to the life of your batteries.
 Three stage battery charging is accomplished by using either the converter/charger in your camper or by using a solar power charge controller.
-Battery charging takes place in three basic stages: bulk, absorption, and float, though the important process of battery equalization for wet cell batteries is sometimes considered another stage as well.
+Battery charging takes place in three basic stages: bulk, absorption, and float, though the process of battery equalization for wet cell batteries is sometimes considered another stage as well.
 The smart chargers found in today’s RVs will detect and control when these stages begin and end by sensing the battery state.
 Before we go into the details of three stage battery charging, it’s important to understand that not all batteries are the same.
-Some require higher voltages and current levels than others for a proper charge.
+Some batteries, like LiFePO4 batteries, require higher voltages and current levels than others for a proper charge.
 Consult the user instructions that came with your batteries for specific charging numbers and make adjustments to your charger devices accordingly.

 Bulk Charge: The first stage of battery charging.
 Current is sent to batteries at the maximum safe rate they will accept until voltage rises to near (80 to 90 percent) of a full charge.
 During this stage, voltages typically reach range between 14.0 to 14.7 volts (my WFCO Electronics 45 amp converter/charger generates 14.4 volts).
 The amount of current generated depends on the charger that you’re using and any settings that were made.
 There is little risk of overcharging during this stage because the battery isn’t fully charged yet.